mstksg/lens-typelevel/README.md

 ```

 This creates the *type families* `L1`, `L1Alt`, and `GetFirst`; however, these
 aren't lenses, because they aren't partially applied.
-The lactual lenses are
+The actual lenses are
 `L1Sym0`, `L1AltSym0`, and `GetFirstSym0`.
 As a convention, I
 recommend aliasing the *actual* lenses with an underscore suffix: